kmm337/MechaCar_Statistical_Analysis/README.md

 Looking at the the p-values, vehicle_length and ground clearance make a significant contribution to the model.
 Their p-values being < .05 indicate they are unlikely to contribute random amounts of variance to the model.
 (In the language of the challenge question, vehicle length and ground clearance provide a non-random amount of variance to the mpg values in the dataset.)

 The concept of slope in multiple linear regression can be thought of as the coefficient of each independent variable in the model.
 The p-values of the coefficients are used to determine whether the coefficients (the slope) are equal to zero.
-In this model, vehicle_length and ground clearance are statistically significently difference from zero at the .05 level.
+In this model, vehicle_length and ground clearance are statistically significently different from zero at the .05 level.
 The remaining independent variables have Pr(|t|) > .05, meaning we cannot reject the hypothesis that the slope is zero.

 The p-value of the intercept is 5.08e-08, indicating it explains a significant amount of variability of mpg when the independent variables are zero.
 The estimate of the intercept is -1.040e+02 = -104, which sounds unreasonable, suggesting some dependent variables may need to be scaled differently or transformed.